concussionjs/concussionjs-core/README.md

     $ sudo ./install.sh
 ```

-*Do NOT use the -g argument; -g is only used in conjunction with a global NPM install
+*Do NOT use the -g argument; -g is only used in conjunction with a global NPM install (install option 3)

 Run it!
 -------